 Yesterday, Microsoft released a new preview of Windows 10 for PCs with input and settings improvements.
-The build is a part of RS4 branch, representing the upcoming Windows 10 update that is yet to be announced.
+The build is a part of the RS4 branch, representing the upcoming Windows 10 update that is yet to be announced.

 As already known to many, Windows 10 is more than just an operating system, rather a ‘service,’ designed differently than its predecessor so that it can receive regular updates with not only fixes but new features as well.
 The four major updates already released by Microsoft in this regard are November Update, Anniversary Update, Creators Update, and Fall Creators Update.

-One of the most significant improvements of Windows 10 is that you can now adjust the brightness of the SDR contents, while HDR mode is running on your desktop.
+One of the most significant improvements of Windows 10 is that you can now adjust the brightness of the SDR contents while HDR mode is running on your desktop.
 Given that your machine supports HDR, you can now notice a slider under Settings, then go to System, then Display, and finally HDR and advanced color settings.
-In the Ease of Access Settings menu, the new options are changing touch feedback, changing pointer size and color and changing cursor thickness.
+In the Ease of Access Settings menu, the new options are changing touch feedback, changing pointer size and color, and changing cursor thickness.

 The Fall Creators Update presented the shape-writing input facility for the one-handed keyboard.
 The new build has shifted the shape-writing to the wide touch keyboard.
 Additionally, the insertion gesture that lets users add space between letters or words is now updated as a small caret.